Kai Greene: Podcasting

 In November 2015, Greene and fitness model Krystal Lavenne began co-hosting the weekly Generation Iron podcast, in which they discussed various topics while answering questions sent in by fans.
 Greene left the podcast at an unknown point in time.

 In October 2020, Greene began hosting his own podcast called Getting It Done.

 Other

 In 2021, Greene became the face of a gaming cryptocurrency called Grapefruit Supercoin.

 Controversies

 Before his bodybuilding career took off, Greene was often financially destitute and resorted to working as a stripper at some of New York's gay nightclubs; after one particularly bad night in which he made no money and was worried about not being able to eat, he accepted a lucrative offer from a man who hired him to appear in a video that featured him fornicating with a grapefruit.
-The video, which later leaked online, has often been rumoured to be a behind-the-scenes reason Greene has never won the Mr. Olympia competition.
+The video, which later leaked online, has often been rumored to be a behind-the-scenes reason Greene has never won the Mr. Olympia competition.
 Greene addressed the video in the documentary Kai (2022), which also featured bodybuilders such as Phil Heath and Víctor Martínez defending Greene's decision to make the video and denouncing the criticism he received online.